awelm/blog/content/posts/simplifying-the-gnu-c-sine-function.md

 Now that you have seen and understand all the relevant code, here is a summary of the [2 changes](https://patchwork.sourceware.org/project/glibc/patch/20211212183503.9332-1-akilawelihinda@ucla.edu/) I merged into glibc.

-1. Update the comment to include the correct precision recovery term $d_a-\frac{a^2d_a}{2}$
+1. Update the comment to include the correct last term $d_a-\frac{a^2d_a}{2}$
 2. Make it clear that the TAYLOR_SIN macro actually expects `x` as the second parameter by renaming `a` → `x` (and similarly `da` → `dx`).
 Also update the formula in the macro's documentation to reflect this.

-Neither of these changes actually introduce a behavior change in the library, so you could argue that my contribution was pointless.
+You could argue that my contribution was pointless because neither of these improvements actually introduce a behavior change in the library.
 But hopefully you learned something by reading this post and find the glibc source code a litte more approachable.

 ### Closing Thoughts

 After trying to wrap my head around the glibc math library, I have a lot of newfound respect for its creators and maintainers.
 I wasn't aware that so many advanced numerical computing [techniques](https://hal-ens-lyon.archives-ouvertes.fr/ensl-01529804/document) were needed to accurately compute basic math functions.
-I'm still surprised that curiosity eventually led me to make a slight improvement to a widely-used core systems library.
+I'm still surprised that curiosity eventually led me to slightly improving a widely-used core systems library.
 Working on this was a lot of fun because it required uniting concepts from calculus and computer architecture.
 I hope to make more open source contributions in the future.

 I'd also like to thank [Siddhesh Poyarekar](https://twitter.com/siddhesh_p) and [Paul Zimmermann](https://members.loria.fr/PZimmermann/) for answering all my glibc questions and reviewing my code.